 What we support

 Our transparency and accountability funding focuses on exploring the ways in which mobile and web technologies can be integrated into wider programmes enabling citizens to access the information they need to make informed decisions and hold authorities accountable.
-Groups working on issues such as parliamentary monitoring, access to budget information, corporate transparency, freedom of information and democratic engagement are particularly welcome to get in touch.
+This includes several areas, such as parliamentary monitoring, access to budget information, corporate transparency, freedom of information and democratic transparency.
 We also work with organisations using digital technologies to enable citizens to monitor public service delivery and campaign for improvements.
 Additionally, open data groups, which use data and technology to promote informed decision making for social good, are among our portfolio of grantees.
 You can find a complete list of grantees on our Grants Awarded page.

 The Accountability Stack